trivechain/triveasset-sdk/docs/procedure.md

 You can run this code with -> **node index.js**.

-In a real app, you would now store that mnemonic in a safe place, and use that same mnemonic the next time you initialize the ColoredCoins SDK.
+In a real app, you would now store that mnemonic in a safe place, and use that same mnemonic the next time you initialize the TriveAsset SDK.
 For the purpose of this guide, just copy the mnemonic into the settings object, like so (but do it with your own mnemonic!):
 ```
 var settings = {
   network: 'mainnet',